 2. Bayon Temple

-Standing tall at the center of Jayavarman’s capital Angkor Thom, Bayon temple was the last stone temple structure built during the Khmer Empire.
-Following Jayavarman’s death, the temple was later modified accordingly by Theravada Kings.
-The temple is prominently known for its unique structure of huge smiling faces on each tower which represents the immense presence and power of Mahayana Buddhist King Jayavarman VII.
-At least a dozen smiling faces are seen at one glance which makes it a must see sunset spot in the whole of Angkor Complex.
-The light delicately falls over the smiling faces making them appear all mysterious and glowing.
+The Bayon temple is prominently known for its unique structure of huge smiling faces on each tower which represents the immense presence and power of Mahayana Buddhist King Jayavarman VII.
+At least a dozen smiling faces are seen at one glance which makes it a must-see sunset spot in the whole of Angkor Complex.
+The light delicately falls over the smiling faces making them appear all mysterious.
 The outer walls of the temple feature a series of detailed bas-reliefs depicting historical events, wars and everyday life scenes from the Angkorian Khmer era.

-The temple faces towards the east and so its buildings are set back to the west.
-Since the temple is situated at the center point, it is accessible from each of the gates at the cardinal points.
-It is preferably ideal to reach the temple by 4 as it closes at 5:30pm.
+The temple faces towards the east, and so its buildings are set back to the west.
+Since the temple is situated at the centre point, it is accessible from each of the gates at the cardinal points.
+It is ideal to reach the temple by 4 PM as it closes at 5:30 PM.

 3. Pre Rup